racket/racket/racket/src/worksp/README.txt

 likely "racket-lib" is already included and installed as part of the the distribution, but without Windows-specific dependencies of "racket-lib".
-After following steps below to build and install, complete the build with (in the "src" parent directory of "worksp)
+After following steps below to build and install, complete the build (in the "src" parent directory of "worksp") with

    ..\raco pkg update --auto racket-lib